zheltovanton/asteriskgui/README.md

 # Asterisk.GUI

  This is the Javascript / HTML / CSS / Ajax related to asterisk app.
- Features:
+ Only for viewing settings and conditions, not to configure.

+# Features
  - CDR stat
  - Show sip peers
  - Show sip registry